New Show Date Thursday May 12th, 2022 - All original tickets will be honored

 · This will be a full capacity show with no social distancing

 Proof of vaccination will also be required of volunteers, artists, and any accompanying crew.

 Guidelines are subject to change at any time.
 Please refer to your pre-show email and the website (www.outpostintheburbs.org) for the latest policies applicable to your event.
-If you are not able to comply with our entry policy you will receive a refund for tickets purchased prior to our COVID policy announcement on 7/29/2021.
-Please email us at [email protected] to make this request.
+If you are not able to comply with our entry policy please email us at [email protected] to request a refund.

 With warm regards - Outpost Board of Trustees

 Hailed by the New York Times as “one of the great soul interpreters of her generation”, Bettye LaVette is a vocalist who can take any type of song and make it completely her own.
 To quote the late, great George Jones, "Bettye is truly a singer's singer".

 On this intimate show, Bettye will be accompanied by keyboard player, Evan Mercer.
 She will be performing songs from throughout her 59 year career, including songs that she used to perform in small Detroit clubs before her 21st Century resurgence began.
 Some of these songs she does not perform with her full band.

 Her career began in 1962, at the age of 16, in Detroit, Michigan.
 Her first single "My Man - He’s a Loving Man", was released on Atlantic Records.
 She recorded for numerous major labels, including Atco, Epic, and Motown, over the course of the 1960s through the 1980s.